prodasl/zkSNARK-playground/README.md

 Zero-knowledge proofs (zkp's) allow a "prover" to convince a "verifier" that a statement is true without letting the cat out of the bag as to why the statement is true.
 The first thing to remember is that in a zkp setting, there is **always** a *prover* and a *verifier*.
-If you are trying to leverage zkps in your application, you must identify the user persona's that fall under these categories (example: if you're using zkp's for authentication, then the end user is the prover and the backend of your app is the verifier).
+If you are trying to leverage zkps in your product or application, you must identify which user persona or actor falls under which category (example: if you're using zkp's for authentication, then the end user is the prover and the backend of your app is the verifier).

 Zero-knowledge proofs (much like the field of machine learning), are not a monolithic concept or single algorithm where one method works